groupdocs-viewer-cloud/groupdocs-viewer-cloud-dotnet-samples/README.md

 ## Prerequisites

-+ Visual Studio 2017 or Higher.
++ .NET SDK 6.0 or Higher
 + GroupDocs.Viewer Cloud SDK for .NET.
 + Get your Client Id and Client Secret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?